Skip to main content

 Low balance settings page for the account

 For new accounts, Auto Top-Up will be enabled automatically with a $10 minimum top-up amount.
-For full instructions on the process, check out Auto Top Up & Card Rejection Errors.
+For full instructions on the process, check out our guide to Auto Top Up & Card Rejection Errors.